Wendell Fertig: Controversies and criticisms

 Fertig did not preside over the guerrillas on Mindanao without controversy.
 In 1942, Fertig was persuaded to take leadership of the incipient guerrilla movement by a Filipino policeman named Luis Morgan who realized that an American leader was necessary to get support from the American military.
 However, as time went on, Morgan became increasingly disenchanted with Fertig.
-He resigned his position as chief of staff on August 10, 1943, claiming the Fertig undermined him and other Filipinos by favoritism to Americans.
+He resigned his position as chief of staff on August 10, 1943, claiming that Fertig undermined him and other Filipinos by favoritism to Americans.
 Fertig sent him to Australia via submarine in September.

 In 1943, prisoner of war escapees Major (later General) Stephen Mellnik and Navy Lt.
 Commander M. H. McCoy described the reception they got on first meeting Fertig as strange, evasive, and almost hostile.
 They requested transportation by submarine to Australia which Fertig eventually arranged.
 McCoy concluded that Fertig wasn't used to dealing with equals.
 As mentioned previously, Fertig's self-designated rank of brigadier general did not find favor with General MacArthur in Australia.

 Lt.
 Col Edward E. McClish, one of Fertig's division commanders, and McClish's chief of staff Major Clyde Childress had a rocky relationship with Fertig.
 Fertig's opinion was that McClish and Childress were "disloyal, incompetent," and had done little for the guerrilla movement on Mindanao.
 Specifically, he said McClish was a last-second planner, too aggressive in wanting to battle the Japanese, and had chosen his subordinates unwisely.
-McClish and Childress were among several American officers serving under Fertig who requested transfers from the guerrillas to regular U.S. army commands which became possible after the U.S. invasion of the Philippines on October 20, 1944.
+McClish and Childress were among several American officers serving under Fertig who requested transfers from the guerrillas to regular U.S. Army commands which became possible after the U.S. invasion of the Philippines on October 20, 1944.
 Fertig relieved, at their request, Childress on December 29, 1944, and McClish on January 23, 1945.
 Robert Lapham, another guerrilla leader, described McClish and Childress's opinion of Fertig as "paranoid and consumed with personal ambition, not to speak of ungrateful and discourteous to them after they had made it possible for him to move his headquarters to a safe location."

 Childress carried the criticism of Fertig a step further.
 In 2003, after reviewing Fertig's papers at the MacArthur Memorial, Childress wrote of Fertig's "fictional autobiography" (Keat's They Fought Alone) and said he was appalled that Fertig "could produce such inaccurate, contemptuous, incomplete, and erroneous reports of the activities of an important military command."